Are Wedding Loans a Good Way to Cover Costs?

 Have Your Financial Documents in Order

-Just because we have to say it again: Don't feel like you have to turn to a wedding loan to pay for your big day.
+But again, don't feel like you have to turn to a wedding loan to pay for your big day.
 There are lots of ways to save and cut wedding costs.
 We know budgeting for the wedding can be arduous, and there are just some things out there that are too cool not to have, but we simply have to impress upon you that starting your future in debt is not a good way to kick off your marriage.
 Need a basic rundown of a simple wedding budget?
 Looking for expensive wedding dates to avoid?
 Or need simple planning advice to get a handle on the whole process?
 We've got you completely covered, below.

 Helpful Budgeting Links